The riverside path is very scenic but can get very muddy in places when the water level runs high.

 The return section runs alongside the picturesque River Wye; parts of which can get muddy and water-logged in winter months and after a lot of rain.
 So walking boots are often a good idea.

-There’s a well-signposted diversion about half way along the path which avoids this bridge.
-This route is also useful when the path gets too flooded.
+There’s a well-signposted diversion (above) about half way along the riverside path which is useful when it does get flooded.
 But the first section is up some fairly steep and irregular stone steps so it’s not suitable for very young children or anyone with pushchairs.

 Monsal Head has a large pay and display carpark, but it’s often possible to find on-street spaces along the lane to Little Longstone.
 There’s also a nearby bus-stop.